claritychallenge/clarity/recipes/cad1/task2/baseline/README.md

 ### 2.2 Evaluation

 The `evaluate.py` module takes the enhanced signals and adds the room impulses and the car noise using the expected SNR.
-It then pass that signal through a fixed hearing aid.
-The hearing aid output and the reference song (scaled to the hearing aid output LUFS) are used to compute the HAAQI [2] score.
+It then passes that signal through a fixed hearing aid.
+The hearing aid output and the reference song are used to compute the HAAQI [2] score.

 To run the evaluation stage, make sure that `path.root` is set in the `config.yaml` file and then run